scimaksim/nasa-api-vignette/README.md

     ## #   st_spectype <chr>, st_teff <dbl>,
     ## #   st_lum <dbl>, …

-As of Tue Oct 5 23:22:39 2021, the NASA Exoplanet Archive’s [Planetary Systems Composite Parameters](https://exoplanetarchive.ipac.caltech.edu/docs/API_PS_columns.html) (PSCompPars) table lists 4501 confirmed exoplanet observations.
+As of Wed Oct 6 13:19:49 2021, the archive’s [Planetary Systems Composite Parameters](https://exoplanetarchive.ipac.caltech.edu/docs/API_PS_columns.html)
+(PSCompPars) table lists 4462 confirmed exoplanet observations.
+By default, the function targets the Planetary Systems Composite Parameters Table and excludes bodies which have had their planetary status “questioned in the published literature” (NASA Exoplanet Science Institute (2020)).
+Moreover, to refrain from complex orbital mechanics, the function also excludes circumbinary systems - ones in which planets orbit two stars.

-We can compare the composition of these systems against that of our own solar system, with its one star and eight planets.
+We can compare the composition of extrasolar systems against that of our own, with its one star and eight planets.

 ``` r
 # Two-way contingency table